-WHAT ARE CONTACT LENSES WITH PRISM?
+WHAT ARE CONTACT LENSES FOR DOUBLE VISION?

 Prism can be used in contact lenses as well, but there are limitations.
 With soft contact lenses, only a certain amount of prism may be put in the lenses.
-With scleral lenses, many kinds and amounts of prism may be added but the lenses must be perfectly fit to work properly.
+With scleral lenses, many kinds and amounts of prism may be added but the lenses must fit perfectly to work properly.

-HOW DO THESE LENSES WORK?
+HOW DO PRISM LENSES WORK?

 Prism is used to bend light (a.k.a. an "image") to where your eye is.